hadrienj/hadrienj.github.io/_posts/2019-03-20-Deep-Learning-Book-Series-2.1-Scalars-Vectors-Matrices-and-Tensors.md

     This content is part of a series following the chapter 2 on linear algebra from the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, I., Bengio, Y., and Courville, A. (2016).
 It aims to provide intuitions/drawings/python code on mathematical theories and is constructed as my understanding of these concepts.
 </span>

-# 2.1 Scalars, Vectors, Matrices and Tensors
+# Deep Learning Book Series · 2.1 Scalars Vectors Matrices and Tensors

 Let's start with some basic definitions: